JahedNaghipoor/ml-devops-dida-task/README.md

 ### Testing

-We use `pytest` as test framework.
-To execute the tests, please run
+To execute the tests using test framework `pytest` , please run

     pytest tests